markusmobius/go-domdistiller/README.md

 ## Status

 This package is still in development and the port process is still not finished.
-There are 73 files with 7,853 lines of code that haven’t been ported, so there is still long way to go.
+There are 51 files with 6,449 lines of code that haven’t been ported, so there is still long way to go.

 ## Changelog

+### 13 October 2020

+- Port `NumWordsRulesClassifier` from `filters/english/NumWordsRulesClassifier.java`
+- Port `TerminatingBlocksFinder` from `filters/english/TerminatingBlocksFinder.java`
+- Port `BlockProximityFusion` from `filters/heuristics/BlockProximityFusion.java`
+- Port `DocumentTitleMatchClassifier` from `filters/heuristics/DocumentTitleMatchClassifier.java`
+- Port `ExpandTitleToContentFilter` from `filters/heuristics/ExpandTitleToContentFilter.java`
+- Port `HeadingFusion` from `filters/heuristics/HeadingFusion.java`
+- Port `KeepLargestBlockFilter` from `filters/heuristics/KeepLargestBlockFilter.java`
+- Port `LargeBlockSameTagLevelToContentFilter` from `filters/heuristics/LargeBlockSameTagLevelToContentFilter.java`
+- Port `ListAtEndFilter` from `filters/heuristics/ListAtEndFilter.java`
+- Port `SimilarSiblingContentExpansion` from `filters/heuristics/SimilarSiblingContentExpansion.java`
+- Port `BoilerplateBlockFilter` from `filters/simple/BoilerplateBlockFilter.java`
+- Port `LabelToBoilerplateFilter` from `filters/simple/LabelToBoilerplateFilter.java`
+- Port `TestTextBlockBuilder` from `javatest/TestTextBlockBuilder.java`
+- Port `TestTextDocumentBuilder` from `javatest/TestTextDocumentBuilder.java`
+- Port `TextDocumentTestUtil` from `javatest/document/TextDocumentTestUtil.java`
+- Port `TestWebTextBuilder` from `javatest/webdocument/TestWebTextBuilder.java`
+- Remove `filters/simple/MarkEverythingBoilerplateFilter.java` since it's not used anywhere.
+- Remove `filters/simple/MarkEverythingContentFilter.java` and `filters/simple/MinWordsFilter.java` since it's only used in `KeepEverythingExtractor.java` and `KeepEverythingWithMinKWordsExtractor.java` that we already removed back in 8 October.

 ### 12 October 2020